w3f/polkadot-wiki-old/docs/polkadot/learn/bridges.md

 * [POA Network](https://poa.network/)
 * [Case study](https://medium.com/giveth/ethereum-dapp-scaling-poa-network-acee8a51e772) of POA Network's implementation of Parity's bridge chain solution.

-## Cross parachain communication
+## Cross-Parachain Communication
 As mentioned on the [parachains](./parachains.md) page, parachains will be able to send messages (including transactions) to each other without the need for smart contracts to perform the bridging functionality.
-Cross parachain messaging will be native to Polkadot.
+Cross-parachain messaging will be native to Polkadot.

-## In-built bridging modules
+## In-built Bridging Modules

-Receiving messages on a parachain from another blockchain will likely be done natively within a module of the client software.
-This would negate the need for for bridging contracts.
-The collator node functionality is intended for the exact purpose of transaction collation, including transactions which have originated outside of Polkadot.
+Receiving messages on a parachain from a non-parachain blockchain will likely be done natively within a module of the client software.
+This would negate the need for for bridging contracts and allow non-parachains to act as "virtual parachains".
+Collators for the specific blockchain can then collate transactions or other state transitions, and submit them to the relay chain as if the blockchain were a parachain.

 The bridging modules will likely be written with particular parachains in mind (e.g. Bitcoin, Ethereum), which means that any blockchain that's based on either of those should be able to be bridged directly to Polkadot without the need of going through a bridge contract on a parachain.
 This should allow for faster execution for those chains that are compatible.

-For the standalone chains that don't have an in-built module on Polkadot, it should be possible to deploy a bridge contract to a Turing complete parachain.
+For the standalone chains that don't have an in-built bridging module on Polkadot, it will be necessary to deploy bridge contracts (see above).

 ### Resources
 * [ChainX BTC Bridge](https://github.com/chainx-org/ChainX/tree/develop/cxrml/bridge/btc) - ChainX have implemented a BTC to Substrate bridge for their parachain